Azraelbazrael/monster_puzzlers/DOCUMENTATION.md

 ## Important Resources
 Resources in Godot 4.4 act as data containers, nodes pull from them in order to do things like hold variables and arrays and lists.
 The ability to create custom resources is a very valuable tool in the arsenal of any godot dev. <br> In this section, I'll go over the prominent resources I've created and used through out the project and where I've used them to get a better picture of how each part plays into the larger project.

+### Reoccurring variables
+Present in these resources are two types of labels, with the same functions.
+For brevity's sake, I'll define them before delving deeper.

+* **Type**: A type of list holding strings of information, usually what kind of object the resource is attached to.
+* **Art**: The short hand for 2D texture, to be grabbed later by the object's script.

 ### Stats